ishangunjal/my-site/_posts/2022-05-31-dark-side-of-the-moon.md

 spotify: https://open.spotify.com/album/4LH4d3cOWNNsVw41Gqt2kv?si=bUroOIq1Sg6BYu0vfbICjg
 wiki: https://en.wikipedia.org/wiki/The_Dark_Side_of_the_Moon
 ---

+//TODO: DSOTM - you certainly arent in tune; finish this up.

 everything under the sun is in tune, but the sun is eclipsed by the moon.